 From 2014 to 2018 I was the Co-Investigator on the AHRC-funded project Translation and translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities, known as TLang.
 I also led two related projects, Migration and Home (AHRC) and Migration and Settlement (LSSI).

 My most recent books are Voices and Practices in Applied Linguistics (White Rose Publishing, in press, edited with Clare Wright and Lou Harvey) and Translanguaging as Transfortmation: The Collaborative Construction of New Linguistic Realities (Multilingual Matters, in press, edited with Emilee Moore and Jessica Bradley).
-I have also published The Routledge Handbook of Language and Superdiversity (2018, section editor with Melanie Cooke Language, Superdiversity and Education), Adult Language Education and Migration: Challenging Agendas in Policy and Practice (Routledge, 2015, edited with Anne Whiteside); The Routledge Handbook of Applied Linguistics (Routledge, 2011); and ESOL: A Critical Guide (OUP, 2008, with Melanie Cooke).
+I have also published The Routledge Handbook of Language and Superdiversity (2018, section editor with Melanie Cooke), Language, Superdiversity and Education), Adult Language Education and Migration: Challenging Agendas in Policy and Practice (Routledge, 2015, edited with Anne Whiteside); The Routledge Handbook of Applied Linguistics (Routledge, 2011); and ESOL: A Critical Guide (OUP, 2008, with Melanie Cooke).

 Current and recent research projects

 Translation and translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities (TLang) (2014-2018) (AHRC) (Co-Investigator).